 Is Cape Town safe?
 Is it safe to visit the city’s townships?
-These are questions being asked following the recent murder of Anni Dewani after the taxi she and husband Shrien were in was carjacked by gunmen.
-We asked some locals for tips to staying safe in Cape Town.
+These are questions being asked following the recent murder of Anni Dewani after the taxi she and husband were in was allegedly carjacked by gunmen, according to husband Shrien.
+We asked a variety of locals for tips to staying safe in Cape Town.

 The British-based honeymooning couple were on their way back to the city from a winery visit, according to media reports, when they spontaneously asked the driver to take them to a township nightspot so they could experience the ‘real Africa’.
 The driver and Shrien were ejected from the car and Anni’s body was found the next morning with shots in the back of her neck.

 While suspects have since been arrested, rumours abound as to whether the murder was the result of a planned hit or a random act of violence.
 Regardless, questions are being raised as to whether it is safe to visit Cape Town’s townships.

 We spent a lot of time in the townships during our two-week stay in the city: we went on a ‘jazz safari’ to Gugulethu and saw bands at Swingers in Landsdowne, in Langa; we also did a drumming class, a walking tour and watched a riveting performance by an extraordinary actor at a community centre in Langa; we drove through the Victoria Mxenge development and Khayelitsha township, where we visited a successful small business; we visited a handful of non-profit organizations and community centres across several townships; and we even enjoyed lunch and dinner in local’s homes.